 The best apples for baking hold their shape in different baked goods.
 Some of our favorites that hold up to heat and that taste great are Gala, Jonagold, Granny Smith, Honeycrisp, and Braeburn.

-How to make Cinnamon Sugar Apple Donut Holes:
+How to make Apple Cider Donut Holes

 - Add the sour cream, applesauce, and vanilla and beat the mixture again.